Beans-BV/merchant_sdk_dart/README.md

 #### Create Company Account

-*Creates a sub-account for the company.*
+*Creates an account for the company.*

 Method Signature:<br>
 *`Future<CreateCompanyAccountResponse> createCompanyAccount(...)`*

 Parameters:<br>
-  - `stellarAccountId`: *The Stellar account ID for the sub-account.*
+  - `stellarAccountId`: *The Stellar account ID for the account.*
-  - `name`: *The name of the sub-account in different languages as a LanguageString object.*
+  - `name`: *The name of the account in different languages as a LanguageString object.*

 Returns:<br>
 `Future<CreateCompanyAccountResponse>`: *A future that resolves with the response object containing the created company account.*

 Return Object Properties:<br>
-  - `account`: *The CompanyAccount object representing the created sub-account.*
+  - `account`: *The CompanyAccount object representing the created account.*

 #### Delete Company Account

-*Deletes a sub-account for the company.*
+*Deletes an account for the company.*

 Method Signature:<br>
 *`Future<DeleteCompanyAccountResponse> deleteCompanyAccount(...)`*

 Parameters:<br>
-  - `stellarAccountId`: *The Stellar account ID of the sub-account to delete.*
+  - `stellarAccountId`: *The Stellar account ID of the account to delete.*

 Returns:<br>
-`Future<DeleteCompanyAccountResponse>`: *A future that resolves with the response object containing information about the deleted sub-account.*
+`Future<DeleteCompanyAccountResponse>`: *A future that resolves with the response object containing information about the deleted account.*

 Return Object Properties:<br>
-  - `account`: *The CompanyAccount object representing the deleted sub-account.*
+  - `account`: *The CompanyAccount object representing the deleted account.*
   - `status`: *The status of the deletion operation, typically "deleted".*

 Example:<br>